Beacons View, near Monmouth

 The paths are level with some gentle slopes and a zig-zag ramp to climb the five metres up to the raised reedbed levels.

-Newport Wetlands National Nature Reserve is five miles south of Newport off the A48.
+Newport Wetlands National Nature Reserve is five miles south of the city of Newport.

 The OS grid reference is ST 334 834.